ConservationMetrics/gc-scripts-hub/f/connectors/mapbox/README.md

 ## Intended use case

-Use this when you need vector features from an existing Mapbox tileset (for example `mapbox.mapbox-streets-v8` or a custom tileset) as GeoJSON for analysis, archival, or a downstream workflow:
+Use this when you need vector features from a Mapbox tileset as GeoJSON for analysis, archival, or a downstream workflow:

 1. Run with `dry_run=true` to confirm the tile count is within your Mapbox API budget.
 2. Run again with `dry_run=false` to download and convert into GeoJSON under the datalake.
-3. Optionally chain to `mapbox_create_or_update_tileset` if you want to republish a derived tileset.

 ## Parameters